 List adapted from the article Earwax from the American Academy of Otolaryngology.

 If you're prone to wax blockage, wear a hearing aid, or have a damaged eardrum it's best to let a health professional tackle any wax removal.
-Students at Columbia can make an appointment with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).

 It's tempting to try and fish out unwanted earwax, but your inner ear actually does a pretty good job of keeping itself clean.
 Too bad the dishes won't clean themselves too!Alice!